AI Workshop

 Context Controls

 One of the most powerful features of the AI Workshop is fine-grained control over what world context is sent along with your prompt.
-The AI does not just see your prompt — it sees relevant entity data from your project, filtered through your templates and rules.
+The AI does not just see your prompt — it sees relevant entity data from your project, giving it the knowledge needed to generate consistent, lore-accurate content.

 Entity Context Selector